Google Map of the course.

 MAXIMUM NUMBER OF ENTRANTS

-The official maximum number of Runners, approved by the Authorities, for the 50 Mile, 100 Kilometre and 100 Mile Races in total is 200.
+The official maximum number of Runners, approved by the Authorities, is 75.
 The number of Entries accepted will be managed to ensure the maximum number of starting Runners is not exceeded.

 ENTRY CLOSING DATE

-Entrants may switch to another race distance prior to 6:00pm on Friday, 13 August 2021, by contacting the Race Director.
+Entrants may switch to another race distance prior to 6:00pm on Friday, 13 October 2023, by editing their registration details on Race Roster.
 The Entry Fee difference must be paid at that time.
 If the switch is to a shorter race distance a Refund will be paid.

 POSTPONEMENT / CANCELLATION